This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 MILS 101.
-Military Science and Leadership: Foundations of Officership.
+Military Science and Leadership: Introduction to the Army.
 1 Hour.

 Semester course; 1 lecture and 1 laboratory hour.
 1 credit.
 Introduces students to fundamental components of service as an officer in the U.S. Army.
 Forms building blocks of progressive lessons in values, fitness, leadership and officership.
 Also addresses "life skills" including communications theory and practice (written and oral) and interpersonal relationships.

 MILS 102.
-Military Science and Leadership: Introduction to Leadership.
+Military Science and Leadership: Foundations of Agile and Adaptive Leadership.
 1 Hour.

 Semester course; 1 lecture and 1 laboratory hour.
 1 credit.
 Introduces students to "life skills" of problem-solving, decision-making and leadership.
 Designed to help students be more effective as leaders, both immediately on campus and in the long term in either military or civilian life.
 Introduces students to fundamental officer skills such as map reading, land navigation, tactics and leadership values/actions.
 Using these basic skills, students will build a rudimentary understanding of the core competencies necessary to become an Army officer and leader.

 MILS 201.
-Military Science and Leadership: Innovative Team Leadership.
+Military Science and Leadership: Leadership and Decision Making.
 2 Hours.

 MILS 202.
-Military Science and Leadership: Foundations of Tactical Leadership.
+Military Science and Leadership: Army Doctrine and Team Development.
 2 Hours.